Welcome to the Term 1 Newsletter for 2022

 Any student smoking during school hours will be in breach of school rules and will be treated the same way as any other breach of school rules.
 Repeat offenders will be placed on a school contract that will stipulate the behaviour required to maintain their enrolment at the college.
 The school contract with the student will include the provision of access to quit smoking programs and access to the college psychologist to develop strategies to use instead of smoking during the school day.
 Breaching the school contract will result in the student’s expulsion from the college.

-Places are limited in the other year groups and a waiting list is in place.
+Places are not available in our other year groups and a waiting list is in place.

 A reminder to parents/carers that paying school fees is compulsory at ETASC as the contributions made provide opportunities for students to participate in a variety of different learning experiences.